maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

   scale_color_fivethirtyeight() +
   coord_flip(ylim = c(-1, -.25)) +
   theme_fivethirtyeight() +
   theme(axis.text.y     = element_text(hjust = 0),
         legend.position = "none")
 ```

 ![](README_files/figure-markdown_github/unnamed-chunk-19-1.png)

 The dots are the posterior medians, the thick inner lines the 50% intervals, and the thinner outer lines the 95% intervals.
 The posteriors for the `x.noisy` data are in red and those for the `x.clean` data are in blue.
-So if the data are clean multivariate normal Gaussian or if they’re dirty but fit with robust Student’s t, everything is pretty much alright.
+So if the data are clean multivariate normal Gaussian or if they’re dirty but fit with robust Student’s *t*, everything is pretty much alright.
 But whoa, if you fit a correlation with a combination of `family = gaussian` and noisy outlier-laden data, man is that just a mess.

 Don’t make a mess of your data.
 Use robust Student’s *t*.